Mus1ak/Sanchi-Stupa-Project/README.md

 # Sanchi-Stupa-Project
-created During class of HTML5
+created in class of HTML5